 Once you know if you’ll be receiving a bursary or scholarship, you can find out how and when you'll receive your tax-free funding.

 2. Tuition Fee Loan and Maintenance Loan

-- £9,250 Tuition Fee Loan to pay for your course
+- a Tuition Fee Loan of up to £9,250 to cover your fees

 3. Additional financial support